HTTP API authorization

 Time limits

-If the introspection is not responding fast, the whole API call is blocked.
-We therefore enforce the following limits:
+If the introspection does not respond fast enough, then the whole API call is blocked.
+As a result, we enforce the following limits:

 • The introspection endpoint must return a result within 500 ms to the Authorization API.
 This includes the network latency between the two.

-We recommend that your introspection endpoint returns results much more faster, though.
-A good target is to respond within less than 50 ms.
+We recommend that your introspection endpoint returns results much faster than 500 ms. A good target is to respond within less than 50 ms.

 Error cases